Jérôme Schuster

 Jérôme Schuster (born 29 June 1985 in Perpignan) is a professional French rugby union prop currently playing for Tarbes in the Pro D2.
 He made his international debut for France against Fiji in November 2010.
 He can play on both sides of the scrum, but usually plays at loosehead.

-On May 17, 2013, Schuster signed with the Leicester Tigers for the 2013-14 season.
-On 22 May 2014, Schuster returns to France as he signs for Tarbes, who compete in the Pro D2.
+On 17 May 2013, Schuster signed with the Leicester Tigers for the 2013-14 season.
+On 22 May 2014, Schuster returned to France as he signed for Tarbes, who compete in the Pro D2.